CYS4srl/SensitiveDiscoverer/README.md

 Burp Suite is a useful tool used to do web application security testing.
-While Burp Suite provides a lot of functionalities, it does not offer the opportunity to scan for particular pattern or file extension inside HTTP messages and is very tedius to check every message manually.
+While Burp Suite provides a lot of functionalities, it does not offer the opportunity to scan for particular pattern or file extension inside HTTP messages and is very tedious to check every message manually.
 CYS4-SensitiveDiscoverer is a Burp Suite tool used to extract Regular Expression or File Extension form HTTP response automatically or at the end of all tests or during the test.
-The plugin will be available with a pre-defined set of Regular Expression and File Extension, but the you can choose which of them activate or deacvtivate and also create your own lists.
+The plugin will be available with a pre-defined set of Regular Expression and File Extension, but then you can choose which of them activate or deactivate and also create your own lists.

+## How to compile from source code

+The extension was compiled with IntelliJ 2021.2.2, with OpenJDK version 16.0.1.

+The BApp could be compiled with a Maven by following the below steps:

+1. View > Tool Windows > Maven
+2. On the new right panel expand the Lifecycle folder
+3. Double-click on install

+Using Maven configuration will be generated a .jar file that will include all the dependencies.

 ## Installation